HTB: Jeeves

 High Integrity Level and SeImpersonatePrivilege enabled.
 The obvious move was a potato exploit.

 I tried PrintSpoofer, GodPotato, and JuicyPotato.
 All failed.
 The reason is the shell context: a bare netcat reverse shell from a Windows service runs under a non-interactive service token.
 Potato exploits impersonate a higher-privileged token by coercing a SYSTEM-level service to authenticate to a local pipe you control.
-That impersonation step requires the current token to be an interactive session token - NT AUTHORITY\SERVICE in a non-interactive socket shell doesn’t qualify.
+That impersonation step requires the current token to be an interactive session token.
+NT AUTHORITY\SERVICE in a non-interactive socket shell doesn’t qualify.
 The spawned impersonated process has no interactive desktop session to attach to, so the exploit fails silently or errors out.

 Kept enumerating.